arunpraba/reactjs.org/src/content/reference/react/useState.md

 #### Writing concise update logic with Immer {/*writing-concise-update-logic-with-immer*/}

 If updating arrays and objects without mutation feels tedious, you can use a library like [Immer](https://github.com/immerjs/use-immer) to reduce repetitive code.
-Immer lets you write concise code as if you were mutating objects, but under the hood it performs immutable updates:
+Immer enables you write concise code as if you were mutating objects, but under the hood it performs immutable updates:

 <Sandpack>